neondatabase/website/content/docs/community/contribution-guide.md

 - Third-party organizations, software, and products.
 Kubernetes, Git, and Vercel.
 - Methods or methodologies.
 Continuous Integration, Continuous Deployment, etc.

-Follow the capitalization style used by authoritative source, which may use non-standard case styles.
+Follow the capitalization style used by the authoritative source, which may use non-standard case styles.
 For example: PostgreSQL, GitHub, npm.

 ### Fake user information